Documentation Index

 In a StarTree Pinot cluster, Pinot servers utilize low-level Kafka consumers to retrieve data from Kafka brokers.
-When a Pinot consumer operates in a different Availability Zone than the broker hosting the required partition, each fetch request generates cross-AZ network traffic.
+When a Pinot consumer operates in a different Availability Zone than the Kafka broker hosting the required partition, each fetch request generates cross-AZ network traffic.
 Cross-AZ traffic for Kafka consumers creates several challenges:- Increased costs: Cross-AZ data transfer incurs additional charges

 - Higher latency: Network requests across zones introduce additional delay